motor-js/Insurance-Claims/README.md

-# Insurance-Claim-2020 Sample Dashboard
+# motor-starter

-Sample web application using the Motor library
+Starter Qlik Mashup dashboard for the motor library

 to run: npm run start